On the Economics of Multilingual Few-shot Learning: Modeling the Cost-Performance Trade-offs of Machine Translated and Manual Data: Case-Study on TyDiQA-GoldP

 First, we evaluate how well the two proposed performance functions are able to predict the performance for different fine-tuning configurations.
 For this, we split the 3080 different training configurations into training (80\%) and test (20\%) sets.
 The test root mean squared error (RMSE) and coefficient of determination ($r^2$) values for \pfone and GPR were found to be 5.84, 0.90 and 2.43, 0.98 respectively.
 Thus, both the models can fit the data reasonably well, though as expected, GPR provides a better fit.
 Check Appendix for more details.

-\textbf{Expansion Paths}: Table \ref{tab:params} shows the estimated values of the \pfone parameters for different languages and pivot sizes.
+\textbf{Sample Efficiency}: Table \ref{tab:params} shows the estimated values of the \pfone parameters for different languages and pivot sizes.
 For all the languages, $a_m$ is greater than $a_t$ by at least an order of magnitude, meaning that the manually collected data ends up having a significantly higher contribution towards the model's performance.
-For $P = 2000$, we see comparatively higher values of $a_t$ (though still $< a_m$).
+This can also be neatly visualized by the $\Psi - X$ diagrams in Figure \ref{fig:sample_eff_bn}, where for Bengali, the sample efficiencies of manual data is around two orders of magnitude higher.
+For $P = 2000$, we see comparatively higher values of $a_t$ (though still $< a_m$) (Compare Figure \ref{fig:sample_eff_bn_3600} with Figure \ref{fig:sample_eff_bn_2000} ).
 This indicates that the machine-translated data might be more beneficial when there is a paucity of training data available in the pivot language, and thus a lower zero-shot performance to begin with.
+However, the sample efficiency of manual data is still substantially higher.

-For $P = 3696$, Arabic, Indonesian and Korean has $\alpha_m > \alpha_t$ and therefore, the corresponding expansion curves (Eqn~\ref{eq:mt_ratio}) will have an increasing $M/T$ ratio with increasing $\Pi$.
+\textbf{Expansion Paths}: For $P = 3696$, Arabic, Indonesian and Korean has $\alpha_m > \alpha_t$ and therefore, the corresponding expansion curves (Eqn~\ref{eq:mt_ratio}) will have an increasing $M/T$ ratio with increasing $\Pi$.
 On the other hand for Swahili, Telugu and Finnish, $\alpha_m < \alpha_t$, and hence the expansion curves will bend towards the x-axis in the T-M diagram, indicating a declining $M/T$ ratio.
 In such cases, as we continue to increase the performance at the minimum cost, the optimum strategy would be to collect higher and higher amount of translation data as compared to manually labelled data.

 However, notice that the $\alpha_m$ and $\alpha_t$ are close to each other for majority of the cases resulting in nearly linear expansion paths, a situation that is often encountered in economics whenever the production function is {\em homogenous}.
 We did not start with a homogenity assumption on $\pi(M,T)$; rather, the estimated parameters indicate so.
 This has two interesting implications: 1) $M/T$ remains nearly uniform at the different levels of performance; 2) the slope of the expansion path is approximately $(\frac{c_ta_m}{c_ma_t})^{\frac{1}{1-\alpha_m}}$ (by setting $\alpha_m=\alpha_t$ in Eqn~\ref{eq:mt_ratio}), meaning if the cost ratio $\frac{c_t}{c_m}$ is greater than $\frac{a_t}{a_m}$, the optimal strategy would be to collect more manually labelled data (since $\frac{1}{1-\alpha_m}$ > 1 by definition) and vice-versa.
 Thus, by just looking at the value of these parameters we can gain key insights about the optimal data allocation strategies.